PinYuanChen/pinyuan.github.io/_posts/2023-01-24-property-wrapper-userdefaults.md

 }
 ```

-Before using a property wrapper, if we need to store/read this struct into/from UserDefaults, we have to create JSONEncoder/JSONDecoder and handle the process.
-Of course you can avoid this repetitive pattern by putting them into computed property like this:
+Before using property wrappers, if we needed to store or read this struct in or from UserDefaults, we would have to create JSONEncoder/JSONDecoder and handle the process ourselves.
+To avoid this repetitive pattern, we could put this logic into a computed property like so:

 ```swift
 var currentUser: User {